GandhiCloudLab/accessing-ibm-granite-llm-via-ollama/readme.md

 <img src="images/image-22.png">

-6. If you're familiar with using notebooks, simply run the four cells to view the output.
+2. If you know how to use notebooks, just run the four cells to see the output and skip the next step.
+Otherwise, proceed to the next step.

 <img src="images/image-28.png">

+We have successfully executed the notebook by calling the IBM Granite model via ollama.

-7. If you're new to notebooks, click below for detailed instructions
+3. If you're new to notebooks, click below for detailed instructions

 <details><summary>CLICK ME</summary>